lsamano/halloween-treats-lab/README.md

 Happy Halloween!
 Let's make an app where we can visit houses for free treats!

 # Setup
-In your terminal, run `open index.html` from the `halloween-treats-lab` directory.
+In the `halloween-treats-lab` directory, run `open index.html` in your terminal.

 **This lab comes with its own backend Rails API.** Change directory into `halloween-treats-backend` and run the following code:
 ```